advayc/spy/README.md

 - Open Xcode → Window → Organizer
 - Select "Distribute App" → App Store Connect
-- Or use Transporter to upload the generated .ipa file
+- Or use Transporter to upload a generated .ipa file from the EAS build, note: you have a limited number of uploads on the free expo version